hybridgroup/gocv-site/content/_index.md

 Just looking for the code?
 Go to https://github.com/hybridgroup/gocv

-**We're excited to announce our first official online live training ["Getting Started with Computer Vision Using Go"](https://www.safaribooksonline.com/live-training/courses/getting-started-with-computer-vision-using-go/0636920196075) with Pearson/O'Reilly Media coming up on August 6, 2018 16:00-20:00 CEST.
+**Our next official online live training ["Getting Started with Computer Vision Using Go"](https://www.safaribooksonline.com/live-training/courses/getting-started-with-computer-vision-using-go/0636920199427/) with Pearson/O'Reilly Media coming up on October 1, 2018 16:00-20:00 CEST.
-For more information, please go to to the [Safari books web site here](https://www.safaribooksonline.com/live-training/courses/getting-started-with-computer-vision-using-go/0636920196075).**
+For more information, please go to to the [Safari books web site here](https://www.safaribooksonline.com/live-training/courses/getting-started-with-computer-vision-using-go/0636920199427/).**